In 2019 EduGrow was about sharing stories…

 So, it was fun and a pleasure to facilitate and prepare a co-authored story with Torres Webb, an Indigenous leader, gardener and educator from the Torres Strait, Peter Dawe, from the Royal Botanic Gardens Youth Community Greening Program, NSW and from EduGrow, Arnhem Land entitled, Learning Gardens Cultivating Health and Wellbeing – Stories from Australia.
 The book will be published in March 2020 – online and hard copy and we hope you’ll enjoy the story, tips and inspiration that it shares about clever people, building resilience and growing good food and social inclusion where they live in diverse places!

 In 2018 EduGrow celebrated the NAIDOC theme ‘Because of Her, We can!’

 Reconciliation Week and NAIDOC Week 2018 themes promote the telling of history and the People’s connected to it.‘Because of Her, We Can!’ enables everyone to bring a special focus upon our women folk.
 We at EduGrow extend a warm invitation to you to share stories of great People and the goodness that grows in your area.
 We look forward to reading about that goodness and how it plays a vital role in the health, happiness and wellbeing of all your community.

 The EduGrow program aims to encourage and recognise schools and communities who grow ‘good food, good learning and good times’ in enjoyable ways at school and in their community.
 This term, individuals, families, schools and communities, are warmly invited to celebrate and share their stories about what makes them healthy, happy and strong.

-2015 saw the EduGrow School & Community Garden Awards expand across remote, rural and regional Australia.
+In 2015 the EduGrow School & Community Garden Awards expanded across remote, rural and regional Australia.

 The Awards were conducted in 2015 to great success.
 The EduGrow Galleries contains entry photos and highlights to show what good things our EduGrower’s grew in 2015.